TelluIoT/ThingML/README.md

 *The goal of this section is to give a list of example which should work out of the box*

-> **Note:** over the years and version we have collected a lot of different samples and projects made with ThingML.
+> **Note:** over the years and versions, we have collected a lot of different samples and projects made with ThingML.
 However most of them are not maintained and updated to work with the latest version of ThingML.
-This can b confusing if you are getting started.
+This might be confusing if you are getting started.

 **Examples which should be working out of the box:**